TAKARATAKARA BIO INC.

 CAR Gene Therapy Projects

-The investigator-initiated clinical trial of CD19 JAK/STAT CAR-T therapy targeting CD19 positive blood cancer (Product code: TBI-2001) is ongoing at PM Cancer Centre in Canada.
+The investigator-initiated clinical trial of CD19 JAK/STAT CAR therapy targeting CD19 positive blood cancer (Development code: TBI-2001) is ongoing at PM Cancer Centre in Canada.
 We are also proceeding to initiate a new clinical trial using next-generation CAR-T products which recognize the antigen expressed on solid tumor.

 *JAK/STAT·CAR